quicwg/load-balancers/draft-duke-quic-load-balancers.md

 its nonce octets, and its provided server ID into the server ID octets.
 Servers MAY opt to have a longer connection ID beyond the nonce and server ID.
 The nonce and additional bits MAY encode additional information, but SHOULD appear essentially random to observers.
-The first two bits of the irst octet are reserved for config rotation {{#config-rotation}}, but form part of the nonce.
+The first two bits of the first octet are reserved for config rotation {{#config-rotation}}, but form part of the nonce.

 The server then encrypts the server ID octets using 128-bit AES in counter (CTR)